David955/least-squares-polyfit/README.md

 Approximating a dataset using a polynomial equation is useful when conducting engineering calculations as it allows results to be quickly updated when inputs change without the need for manual lookup of the dataset.

-Matlab, of course, has its own functions for this problem (polyfit, polyval), so the aim was to demonstrate how they work.
+Matlab, of course, has its own function for this problem (polyfit), so the aim was to demonstrate how it works.

 More theory from [Wolfram](https://mathworld.wolfram.com/LeastSquaresFittingPolynomial.html)